 Detailed information about declaring the major, including useful FAQs, is available on the Web site maintained by the Sophomore Committee.
 See www.rochester.edu/college/sophomores/declare.html.

 1a.
 Application for Major in Arts and Sciences

 Students may gain easy access to every department’s major and minor websites by going to www.rochester.edu/College/academics/majors.html.
 Students may also consult the Undergraduate Bulletin.
 Once there is a rough idea of the courses needed to complete a major the student should then make an appointment with the departmental adviser to complete plans and gain acceptance.
-The names of departmental advisers, and the “Approval Form for Majors and Minors,” may be obtained at the Lattimore 312 counter.
-Departments in Arts and Sciences will accept students and assign faculty advisers if at least 12 courses and any specified prerequisites have been completed with a 2.0 or higher average.
+The names of departmental advisers may be obtained online.
+Departments in Arts and Sciences will accept students and assign faculty advisers if any specified prerequisites have been completed with a 2.0 or higher average.
 Any conditions of the acceptance will be noted on the form.
 In making its decision, the department may ask the Office of Academic Records for a copy of the student’s advising record.